Skip to main content

 2. Analysis - The AI analyzes the issue and surrounding code

-3. Delivery - cubic pushes commits to your PR branch or opens a fix PR.
+3. Delivery - cubic pushes commits to your PR branch by default, or opens a fix PR if requested.
 Claude Code runs in an ephemeral container in the background. (typically 1-3 minutes)

 4. Notification - cubic updates the original comment with the commit or PR details